I was called to this work by a history of hereditary cancer in my family, and I am in it for the long-haul.

 I received my Ayurvedic Health Counselor certification through the California College of Ayurveda — the first state approved Ayurvedic college in the U.S.

-I am a devoted Hatha Yoga student under the guidance of master teacher Sofia Diaz.
+I am a devoted Hatha Yoga student, with primary guidance by master teacher Sofia Diaz.

 I hold a Masters Degree in Elementary Special Education from Mercy College and a Bachelors of Arts Degree with a concentration in Creative Writing from NYU.

 I have studied extensively, and completed a SATYA training, with Tias Little.